 A deadly weapon is defined as any object that has the potential to inflict serious injuries.

 Being falsely accused and charged with family violence is an occurrence that happens more often than many people are aware.
 Gallian Firm has gone to court for hundreds of clients accused of crimes that they did not commit.

 What Is Continuous Violence Against the Family?

-Domestic violence charges are a threat to your future and reputation and false charges of domestic violence should be treated with extreme care.
+Family violence charges are a threat to your future and reputation and false charges of family violence should be treated with extreme care.
 These allegations, especially when false, require the services of a bold and experienced criminal defense attorney.
 False allegations often result from underlying issues, including:

 - Child Custody

 - Divorce Issues

 Being falsely accused and charged with domestic violence is an occurrence that happens more often than many people are aware.
 Gallian Firm has gone to court for hundreds of clients accused of crimes that they did not commit.

 What If the Accuser Filed a Protective Order?

 It is critical to your family violence defense case that you do not violate any protective order that is in place.
 Violating a protective order would only worsen your case and will result in additional criminal charges.